-The Board of Governors has been considering with great care the potential for a move to co-education.
+In 2019-20, the Board of Governors considered with great care the potential for a move to co-education.
 As a part of the consultation process, we received overwhelmingly positive feedback from key stakeholders in the school as well as further endorsement by a leading educational consultant.
-Consequently, I am pleased to announce that KHS Governors unanimously approved a motion to become co-educational in September 2021.
+Consequently, the KHS Governors unanimously approved a motion to become co-educational from September 2021.

-The school has overseen a successful transition up to GCSE in recent years and we consider that whilst in a position of relative strength, now is the optimum time to expand our provision to girls as well as boys.
-There is a convincing philosophical argument that girls should also be able to benefit from our supportive tapestry of all-round education and that their presence will augment the learning environment for boys.
+The school has overseen a successful transition up to GCSE in recent years and we considered that whilst in a position of relative strength, it was the optimum time to expand our provision to girls as well as boys.
+There is a very convincing philosophical argument that girls should also be able to benefit from our supportive tapestry of all-round education, since this is a rare commodity in our vicinity, and that their presence will augment the learning environment for boys.
 Certainly, the social interaction will help fully prepare them for the challenges of life beyond the school gate, which is one of our major objectives.
 Equally, the strategic initiative is compelling – where else can local families find a school like KHS?
 We are really quite unique.

 Importantly, whilst the business case for co-education is certainly apparent in terms of opening our doors to all of the population, the rationale behind our reasoning is fundamentally driven by non-commercial factors.
 I am sure you are aware of the rare alchemy that KHS possesses in working with a broad range of children in a rounded, mainstream environment.
 We offer a great option for those pupils who may benefit from a smaller, more personal school, a little bit more time to reach their academic potential, or indeed those who simply need an injection of self-esteem.
 However, we also boast an equally outstanding track-record of success with able, bright students.
 There is little doubt in my mind that many types of girl will flourish under our care here at KHS in the same way that our boys do.